 I was going to die that night.
 I knew it and I accepted it.
 When the darkness took me surely I wouldn’t be able to tell?
 Everything was dark anyway so I shouldn’t feel a thing.
 I was on the precipice of death.
 I couldn’t see it but I could feel it.
 And then.
 Wool.
 A blanket?
 No, a body.
 I was lifted away albeit with apparent diffiiculty.
 To where I know not.
 I heard soft grunts of effort.
 My too numb skin barely felt the small pressure as someone tugged at my shoulder.
 Weak as I was, I passed out.

 Next came the warmth.
 It flooded through me like a veld fire on oil covered plains.
-My senses burst to light… except my eyesight of course.
+My senses burst alight… except my eyesight of course.
 Singing.
 I heard singing.
 Not the loveliest voice I had ever heard but it brought me the warmest feeling I had felt in a long time.
 Coughing ensued.
-Unexpected I wheezed and sputtered like a broken down lawnmower.
+Unexpected, I wheezed and sputtered like a broken down lawnmower.

 “You’re awake!
 Thank God you’re awake.”